 1888.
 Watch manufacturer La Champagne introduced the collection of wristwatches.

 1889.
-Patent for a wristwatch was filed in Bern, first time in the history of watches.
+The patent for a wristwatch was filed in Bern.

 1890.
-Genevan Dialmaker A. Beyeler introduced ‘transfer press technology’ for applying numerals and names to dials.
+Genevan Dealmaker A. Beyeler introduced ‘transfer press technology’ for applying numerals and names to dials.

 1897.
 Integral Balance was developed by Charles-Edouard Guillaume.